williamedwardhahn/Nonlinear/README.md

 ## Lab 2

 Islands in the sea of complexity
-To appreciate the nature of fractals, recall Galileo’s splendid manifesto that ”Philosophy is written in the language of mathematics and its characters are triangles, circles and other geometric figures, without which one wanders about in a dark labyrinth.”
+"To appreciate the nature of fractals, recall Galileo’s splendid manifesto that ”Philosophy is written in the language of mathematics and its characters are triangles, circles and other geometric figures, without which one wanders about in a dark labyrinth.”
 Observe that circles, ellipses, and parabolas are very